-Assuming average cost-per-install is $2 and the organic accrual of customers continue, what’s the necessary amount of investment to make a total profit of $200,000 assuming all other factors remain the same over next the 6 months?
+Assuming the average cost-per-install is $2 and the organic accrual of customers continue, what’s the necessary amount of investment to make a total profit of $200,000 assuming all other factors remain the same over the next 6 months?

 - Profit at the end of the first 6 months: $100,000

 - Profit at the end of the second 6 months: $100,000

 - Buying 50,000 users at $2 per user: $100,000